mjdarvishi/Employee_attrition_machine_learning/README.md

-# EMPLOYEE ATTRITION
-Employee attrition is a critical aspect of human resource management, representing the departure of employees from an organization.
-Understanding and predicting attrition can aid in strategic workforce planning and retention efforts.
-This comprehensive documentation outlines the entire process of analyzing employee attrition using a dataset, encompassing data preprocessing, visualization, and the implementation of various machine learning models.

-# Project step

-* Cleaning data
-    * Try to remove the attributes which are mostly None:
-        The columns with more than 90% empty values are dropped
-    * Encoding Categorical Columns:
-         Categorical columns are identified and encoded using the LabelEncoder from scikit-learn, converting them into a format suitable for machine learning models
-    * Normalizing data and creating Gaussian Distribution:
-        A Gaussian distribution is created for each attribute, and attributes with a standard deviation below the threshold (0.8) are excluded.
-This step ensures that the dataset adheres to a standard scale.
-* Feature Extraction with PCA
-    Principal Component Analysis (PCA) is applied to reduce the dimensionality of the dataset
-* Machine Learning Models
-    * K-Nearest Neighbors (KNN)
-        A K-Nearest Neighbors classifier is trained on the PCA-transformed features, and its performance is evaluated using key metrics and a confusion matrix.
-    * Support Vector Machine (SVM)
-        A Support Vector Machine (SVM) classifier with a linear kernel is trained on the PCA-transformed features, and its performance is evaluated using key metrics and a confusion matrix
-    * Decision Tree
-        A Decision Tree classifier is trained on the PCA-transformed features, and its performance is evaluated using key metrics and a confusion matrix.
-Note - Some models (e.g., Mean-Shift, SVM, Decision Tree) resulted in precision, recall, and F1-Score being set to 0.0 due to no predicted samples.
-This could indicate issues with the model or the dataset.
+# Employee Attrition Prediction

+Employee attrition is a crucial aspect of human resource management, influencing strategic workforce planning and retention efforts.
+This comprehensive documentation guides you through the process of analyzing employee attrition using a dataset.
+The project encompasses data preprocessing, exploratory data analysis (EDA), and the implementation of various machine learning models.

+## V1 File

+### Project Steps

+#### Dataset.
+The dataset contains employee information for predicting attrition, including attributes like age, daily rate, department, and more.

+#### Data Cleaning
+Columns with over 90%  empty values were dropped to streamline the dataset.

+#### Data Preprocessing
+1. **Encoding Categorical Columns:**
+   Categorical columns were encoded using LabelEncoder.
+2. **Normalizing Data:**
+   A Gaussian distribution was created for each attribute.
+Attributes with a standard deviation below 0.8 were excluded after normalization.

+### Principal Component Analysis (PCA)

+Applied PCA for feature extraction and visualization.

+### Machine Learning Models

+Implemented the following models:

+- **Mean-Shift:**
+  Utilizes Mean-Shift clustering for prediction.
+Achieves an accuracy of 86.17%.

+- **K-Nearest Neighbors (KNN):**
+  Employs a KNN classifier with k=3.
+Achieves an accuracy of 78.68%.

+- **Support Vector Machine (SVM):**
+  Implements an SVM classifier with a linear kernel.
+Achieves an accuracy of 86.17%.

+- **K-Means:**
+  Applies K-Means clustering for prediction.
+Achieves accuracy metrics, precision, recall, and F1 score.

+- **Decision Tree:**
+  Trains a Decision Tree classifier.
+Achieves an accuracy of 86.17%.

+## V2 File

+### Data Visualization and EDA

+Explored through bar charts for feature comparison between different attributes to gain insights into employee attrition.

+#### We have used Random Forest Classifier for best results of Bar charts
+The Random Forest Classifier was employed to identify the top features contributing to employee attrition.
+**Top 10 Features:**
+- 'OverTime'
+- 'MonthlyIncome'
+- 'TotalWorkingYears'
+- 'Age'
+- 'YearsAtCompany'
+- 'StockOptionLevel'
+- 'JobLevel'
+- 'YearsWithCurrManager'
+- 'MaritalStatus'
+- 'JobRole'

+### Heatmap Analysis for Feature Selection

+#### Encoding Categorical Labels
+Categorical columns are encoded using LabelEncoder for numerical analysis.

+#### Correlation Heatmap
+A heatmap of the correlation matrix visualizes relationships between features, aiding in identifying potential correlations influencing employee attrition.

+#### Filtered Heatmap for Top Features
+Selected important features ('OverTime', 'MonthlyIncome', etc.) are analyzed in a filtered heatmap for deeper insights.